ishPLC/ishPLC/README.md

 - views on life: neutral.
 Let everyone live as their conscience allows them.
 For a world without borders.
 - For freedom and democracy.
 For a world without wars.
 For a bright future for our descendants.
 - For respect for every person.
 For a high culture of communication between people, as well as between countries.
+- Old version repository is https://ishplc.github.io/about/

+     ishPLC © 2025

 <!---
 ishPLC/ishPLC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.